andreasfelix/pyprofilers/README.md

 # PyProfilers
-PyProfilers is collection of wrapper functions to various Python profilers which aims to make profiling more convenient.
+PyProfilers is collection of wrapper functions for various Python profilers which aims to make profiling more convenient.

 ## Simple examples: